 Note that the header is .5-1" from top of page.
 Left side contains: Title/Category/Word Count.
-Right side has the page number.
+Tab over to right side, stopping to allow enough room to add page number.

-Start prologue and/or each chapter 4 double-spaced lines down from header.
+Start each chapter 4 double-spaced lines down from header and centered.
 If you have your "ruler" showing on your Word program, Chapter One will start 2-2 1⁄2 inches below header (depending on if your header is .5 or 1" from top of page), or 3 inches total from top of the page.
 To see the ruler, go to View, then check the Ruler box.
-Subsequent chapters must also start 4 double spaces from the header.